thebaldgeek/thebaldgeek.github.io/vhf-acars.md

 Ok, so things are installed and they are installed as a service so will auto start after a reboot or power cycle, so lets take a look at our config options.

 ### ACARS
-Lets edit the ACARS decoder conf file first (if you are not running this, dumpvdl is next).
+Lets edit the ACARS decoder conf file first (if you are not running this, dumpvdl2 is next).

 `sudo nano /etc/default/acarsdec`

     OPTIONS0= -v -o 4 -j feed.acars.io:5550

     # station name for acars.io:
-    OPTIONS1= -i TBG-ACARS-YBCS
+    OPTIONS1= -i TBG-ACARS-xxxx

     # gain for rtl-sdr, for example 43.9 and -10 or 55 for AGC
     OPTIONS2= -g 55